Cortlandt V. R. Schuyler: Return to Washington

 In 1947, General Schuyler returned to Washington and was assigned as the Chief of the Plans and Policy Group, Army General Staff.
 It was in this position that he became heavily involved in the fast developing concept of the North Atlantic alliance.
 He assisted in the preparation of policy papers and participated in the discussions which, in 1949, culminated in the creation of the North Atlantic Treaty Organization (NATO).
 When General of the Army Dwight D. Eisenhower was appointed as the Supreme Commander of all NATO forces in Europe, General Schuyler was part of Eisenhower's staff as the special assistant to the chief of staff.

 In 1952, Schuyler was promoted to major general and given command of the 28th Infantry Division in 1953.

 In July 1953, he was promoted to lieutenant general and assigned to SHAPE headquarters in Paris as the Chief of Staff to Supreme Allied Commander General Alfred M. Gruenther.
 Schuyler was promoted to general in 1956 and remained as the chief of staff for the new Supreme Commander, General Lauris Norstad, until his retirement from the Army in November 1959.

 Post military career

 After retiring from the army in 1959, Schuyler served as Commissioner of the New York State Office of General Services from 1960 to 1971, and was an executive aide to New York Governor Nelson Rockefeller.
+As commissioner, his major priority was overseeing construction of the Empire State Plaza state office complex.
+He was succeeded as commissioner by Almerin C. O'Hara.

 In 1962, Rockefeller appointed Schuyler chairman of his Emergency Staff committee and ordered it to meet as needed in support of President John F. Kennedy's administration during the Cuban Missile Crisis.
 In 1963, he was appointed chairman of the State Civil Defense Commission.